Top U.S. court won't hear Argentina bond dispute appeal

 The case before the Supreme Court was Argentina v.
 NML Capital, 12-1494.

-(Additional reporting by Walter Bianchi in Buenos Aires; Editing by Howard Goller, Nick Zieminski, Dan Grebler and Andrew Hay)
+(Additional reporting by Walter Bianchi in Buenos Aires; Editing by Howard Goller, Nick Zieminski and Dan Grebler)